 Picture the scene: you’ve just had an epic day out with the kids at Crealy Adventure Park in Devon.
-You rode the rollercoasters, got drenched on the Tidal Wave log flume and went for one too many spins in Nepture’s Tea Cups.
-Now you have to drag your damp kids back to the car for the long drive home.
+You rode the rollercoasters, got drenched on the Tidal Wave log flume and laughed out loud at the live Sooty Show.
+Now you have to drag your exhausted, damp kids back to the car for the long drive home.
 What a come down.
 But wait!
-There is an alternative: camping Crealy Meadows.
+There is an alternative: camping at Crealy Meadows.

 We booked a Stay and Play Crealy camping deal in July 2021.
-Having camped and glamped at Crealy before, we knew we were in for a great time and July couldn’t come round quickly enough.
+Having camped and glamped at Crealy before, we knew we were in for a great time and it couldn’t come round quickly enough.

-Read our Crealy Meadows review to find out what to expect this summer and what’s included in the Crealy Stay and Play offer at this campsite and theme park.
+Read our Crealy Meadows review to find out what’s included in the Crealy Stay and Play offer at this campsite and theme park.

 Camping at Crealy

 Crealy Meadows is a family-friendly Devon campsite with excellent facilities.

 It’s not far from junction 30 of the M5 and is next to Crealy Theme Park near Exeter in East Devon.
 If you have time to explore away from Crealy there’s lots of things to do in Exmouth which is 20 minutes down the road.